From Pairs to Sequences: Track-Aware Policy Gradients for Keypoint Detection¶

 Overall Architecture¶

-TraqPoint adopts a "describe-then-detect" dual-branch architecture (inherited from RDD): the descriptor branch is pre-trained and frozen, while the keypoint branch serves as the RL policy network \(\pi_\theta\).
-The state \(s\) is a reference image \(I^{ref}\); the action is sampling \(N\) keypoints \(\mathcal{A} = \{\mathbf{x}_i\}_{i=1}^N\) from the policy output distribution \(P_\theta\).
-The objective is to maximize the expected trackability reward over the entire sequence.
+TraqPoint addresses the mismatch where current keypoint detection optimizes pairwise matchability without focusing on trackability within long sequences.
+It adopts a "describe-then-detect" dual-branch architecture (inherited from RDD): the descriptor branch is pre-trained and frozen, while the keypoint branch serves as the RL policy network \(\pi_\theta\).
+The state \(s\) is the reference image \(I^{ref}\), and the action \(\mathcal{A} = \{\mathbf{x}_i\}_{i=1}^N\) consists of \(N\) keypoints sampled from the probability distribution \(P_\theta\) output by the policy.
+The optimization objective is to maximize the expected tracking quality reward over the entire sequence.
+The pipeline flows as follows: the backbone extracts features \(\rightarrow\) the keypoint branch (policy) samples actions \(\rightarrow\) sampled points are projected onto sequence frames and trackability rewards are calculated using frozen descriptors \(\rightarrow\) the policy is updated via policy gradients.

 Key Designs¶

-Hybrid Sampling: To prevent keypoints from clustering in high-probability regions, sampling is divided into two components — global sampling draws \(N_g\) points directly from the global distribution \(P_\theta\), while grid sampling partitions the image into a \(G \times G\) grid and samples one point per cell according to a local softmax distribution, ensuring spatial coverage.
-The probability of all sampled points is uniformly defined by the global distribution \(P_\theta(\mathbf{x}_i)\) for policy gradient computation.
+Sampling keypoints directly from \(P_\theta\) can lead to clustering in a few high-probability areas, sacrificing spatial coverage.
+TraqPoint splits sampling into two parts: global sampling draws \(N_g\) points from the global distribution \(P_\theta\), while grid sampling divides the image into a \(G \times G\) grid and samples one point per cell according to local softmax distributions.
+Probabilities for both types are unified by the global \(P_\theta(\mathbf{x}_i)\) for policy gradient calculation, maintaining spatial uniformity while ensuring consistent gradient estimation.

 Loss & Training¶

-- The mean reward \(\mathcal{R}(\mathcal{A}) = \frac{1}{N}\sum_i R_i\) is used as a baseline to reduce variance.
+- Mean reward \(\mathcal{R}(\mathcal{A}) = \frac{1}{N}\sum_i R_i\) serves as a baseline to reduce variance.

 - Entropy regularization coefficient \(\lambda = 0.001\) prevents mode collapse.

-- Training data: 5-frame sequences constructed from MegaDepth, with \(N=256\) keypoints per step.
+- Training data: 5-frame sequences constructed from MegaDepth, \(N=256\) keypoints per step.

 Key Experimental Results¶